-Given DM's behavior, the choices that maximize P's payoff are easily established as P obtains V only if DM reacts with Y, while P sustains the cost of reference c_r independently of DM's choices.
-The following proposition summarizes P's best replies to the optimal choices by DM, as analyzed in Proposition 1.
+Given DM's behavior, the choices that maximize P's payoff are easily established as P obtains V only if DM reacts with Y, while P incurs the cost of reference c_r independently of DM's choices.
+Note that both types of P want to have the offer accepted by DM, but for type G it is enough that DM plays HYN, while type B needs that DM plays LY; moreover, everything else being equal, both types prefer to send y, since it costs less than x.
+The following proposition summarizes P's best replies to the optimal choices by DM, as analyzed